Editorial Review

 Cognitive and Neuroprotective Peptides: Dosing Reference

 Cognitive peptides target neurotrophic factor production, neuroinflammation, and synaptic plasticity.
-Intranasal delivery is increasingly used for brain-targeted applications:
+Intranasal delivery is increasingly used for brain-targeted applications.

 Dihexa: Highly potent — effective at picomolar concentrations.
 Research protocols use 0.5-2 mg subcutaneously or orally daily.
-Dihexa is approximately 10 million-fold more potent than BDNF at stimulating HGF/c-Met receptor signaling.
+Dihexa is about 10 million-fold more potent than BDNF at stimulating HGF/c-Met receptor signaling.
 Due to extreme potency, precise dosing is critical.
 Limited human data is available.

 Important Disclaimer